Quick Links

 (iii) Children who, at the time of admission, have a sibling living at the same address in Years 7-13 at the school.
 Siblings will include step siblings, foster siblings and adopted siblings.
 It will not include other children living permanently at the same address.

-(iv) Children of members of staff at Christ’s College Finchley provided they have been directly employed at the school for a minimum of one year or have been recruited to fill a post where there is a demonstrable skills shortage (The definition of a direct employee is an employee holding a contract of employment with the school.)
+(iv) Children of members of staff at Christ’s College Finchley provided they have been directly employed at the school for a minimum of two years or have been recruited to fill a post where there is a demonstrable skills shortage (The definition of a direct employee is an employee holding a contract of employment with the school.)

 (v) Remaining places will be offered on a geographical basis (the basis of distance from the school) measuring the shortest distance in a straight line from the front door of the child’s home to the main gate of the school on East End Road using the Council’s geographical information system.
 Places will be offered to the child/ren living nearest the school.